erikt/MiamiStateMachine/README.md

 }
 ```

-To handle possible side effects related to state changes or when an event does not lead
+To handle possible side-effects related to state changes or when an event does not lead
 to a state change, implement:

 ```